TERREMEMBER/znbase/docs/content/v2.1/admin/_index.md

         <div class="title">ycqlsh</div>
       </div>
       <div class="body">
-        CLI shell for interacting with YugabyteDB using YCQL.
+        CLI shell for interacting with ZNbaseDB using YCQL.
       </div>
     </a>
   </div>